-- We specify Appropriate Technology in our designs ...to ensure "bullet-proof" field reliability. - Key PC Boards are Standardized across our entire product line ...to minimize spare board inventory burden. - Our architecture provides Universal Backward Compatibility ... to eliminate board and software version issues. - Choose Replacement PC Boards with vintage or current components ... to easily update older units to current technology - Our commitment to Quality and Support is relentless ... backed by the people and processes to make it happen.
+- We specify Appropriate Technology in our designs ... to ensure "bullet-proof" field reliability - Key PC Boards are Standardized across our entire product line ... to minimize spare board inventory burden - Rigorous platform and form factor Design Standards enable us ... to provide "plug & play" compatibility between even the newest boards and older equipment - Unique Interoperability offers true Backward Compatibility ... to eliminate board and software version issues, enhance maintainability, and extend time to obsolescence - Choose Replacement PC Boards with vintage or current components ... to easily update older units to current technology - Our commitment to continuous Quality and Support Improvement ... is backed by the people and processes to make it happen